What does an emergency medicine paramedic do?

 - Transporting patients to hospitals and other medical facilities

 - Relaying patient information, condition, and any treatments performed to hospital staff upon arrival

-Emergency medicine paramedics vs. emergency medicine technicians (EMTs)
+Emergency medicine paramedics vs. emergency medical technicians (EMTs)

 The main difference between a paramedic and an EMT is the level of training and type of care each can role can provide.
-EMTs have entry-level health care training and can provide basic life support (BLS).
-Paramedics are health care professionals that have been trained to provide advanced life support (ALS).
+EMTs have entry-level health care training and can provide Basic Life Support (BLS).
+Paramedics are health care professionals who have been trained to provide Advanced Life Support (ALS).

 Becoming an emergency medicine paramedic

 Working as a paramedic can be a very rewarding job, but it is not for the faint of heart.
 Due to the nature of the role, paramedics see a lot of serious injuries and death, which can be difficult to deal with emotionally.
 They must react quickly in emergency situations and feel comfortable working under pressure.
 It is a great role for people who love to help others and think very quickly on their feet.